 The options above are much simpler than creating a new custom image.
 If you are having problems, please don't hesitate to contact us for further help.

 - This is not a trivial procedure and chances are you don't need it.

-- Please note, Atlassian does not support custom elastic images.
-Consider customising the elastic agents started from your stock images instead.
+- Note that Atlassian does not support custom elastic images.
+Consider customizing the elastic agents started from your stock images instead.

 On this page: